halloverden/symfony-azure-service-bus-messenger-bundle/README.md

 | subscription           | Name of subscription             |                           |
 | wait_time              | Long polling duration in seconds |                           |

-You can change the `entity_path` runtime using the `AzureServiceBusEntityPathStamp`:
+You can change the `entity_path` at runtime using the `AzureServiceBusEntityPathStamp`:
 ```php
 $eventBus->dispatch($someMessage, [new AzureServiceBusEntityPathStamp('someEntityPath')]);
 ```